denisechewjy/Financial-Excel-projects/README.md

 realistic corporate financial transactions categorized by department, expense category, and region, covering the period from 2021 to 2023.

 The original dataset primarily contained expense-related data.
 To make the dataset more representative of a real-world corporate financial environment, it was modified using AI to incorporate income data, specifically
 Product Revenue and Service Revenue.
-The date range was also adjusted to focus exclusively on 2025, with monthly data added to represent the full calendar year.
-These modifications allow for an analysis of both corporate income and expenses throughout a more recent year.
+The date range was also adjusted to focus exclusively on 2023.

 ## Dashboard Build